Halifax music fest apologizes for ‘overt racism’ at Lido Pimienta concert

 "She just kept saying, 'Move to the back,"' says O'Manique.

-"Finally after saying it about 10 times – and the woman refused to move – (Pimienta) said, 'You're cutting into my set time and you're disrespecting these women, and I don't have time for this."'
+"Finally after saying it about 10 times — and the woman refused to move — (Pimienta) said, 'You're cutting into my set time and you're disrespecting these women, and I don't have time for this."'

 Event organizers say the volunteer was removed from the show and ultimately chose to sever ties with the festival.

 Pimienta's management did not respond to requests for comment.